A pensive thinker or an adventure lover, this destination draws everyone towards it.

 5. Plastic is officially banned in Ladakh; hence do not use plastic bags.

-6. An international roaming plan might come handy at places.
+6. An international roaming plan might come in handy at places.
 However, note that there could be places with no network at all.
 So, just enjoy your vacation!

 Check out the top exclusive holiday packages here at Musafir.com.